CondorcetVote/Documentation-Book/library/II-#-B.-Vote-management-#-2.-Manage-Vote-(library).md

 $election->getVotesList (array('Julien', 'Charlie'), false); // Without this tag AND without this tag ...
 ```

-__Note: Make a test, and look the return format.
-For each vote, you can get as a tag an unique ID and registered timestamp.__
+__Note: Make a test, and look at the return format.
+For each vote, you can get as a tag a unique ID and registered timestamp.__

 ## Count registered votes